galaxyproject/galaxy-hub/content/blog/Galaxy_Climate_Project_Introduction_Blog_1/index.md

-# WHAT ARE THE EXISTING CLIMATE TOOLS IN THE GALAXY TOOLSHED?
+# What are the existing CLIMATE TOOLS available in the GALAXY TOOLSHED?

 The Galaxy ToolShed houses more than 2,000 tools, out of which several tools are helpful for Climate Analysis.
 Some of the relevant tags to find under the Galaxy ToolShed are: “Climate Analysis”, “Ecology”, etc. You can follow the list given below for more clarity.